apache/doris/docs/documentation/en/administrator-guide/session-variables_EN.md

 SET forward_to_master = concat('tr', 'u', 'e');
 ```

-> Note 1: Only ADMIN users can set session variable at global-level.
+> Note 1: Only ADMIN users can set variable at global-level.

 Variables that support global-level setting include: